 Another important factor is seeing where your resources have spawned once you load in and begin scouting.

-You might want to favor an aggressive style, but if your berries and main gold are at the front of your base, or if your wood lines are quite far away from your Town Center or they’re very difficult to wall, an enemy raid is likely to cause a lot of damage.
+If your berries and main gold are at the front of your base, or if your woodlines are quite far away from your Town Center or they’re very difficult to wall, you should be even more aggressive.
+Being defensive is going to get punished because your map is difficult to play.

 Maps aren’t symmetrical — they’re random within certain limitations — so just because your berries and main gold are at the front of your base and are a huge vulnerability for you, your opponent might have been lucky in comparison and had them spawn at the back of their base which makes them much easier to defend.